Vikramaditya-01/project2/README.md

 # project
 this project repo(Directory) is made in VS code

-this is created by me
+this is created by me (Vikramaditya).